jegraham/CV/README.md

 **Event Lead & Participant** @ [Technovation](https://technovationottawa.org/) _(January 2019 Present)_<br>
   - Manage over 25 volunteers, mentors, and ambassadors for each IBM-hosted event.
 Each event had approximately 300 attendees to work and guide the girls on their STEM project.
-  - Note: The couple sessions before the pandemic began we took extra measures to ensure screening and sanitization was done for all volunteers and participants.
 <br><br>